CFG-Architect/cfg-architect.github.io/content/docs/articles/error-of-zero.md

 ---
-title: "The Fundamental Error of Zero"
+title: "The Fundamental Error of Zero | Configism"
-description: "The Fundamental Error of Zero - Zero is an error not because the sign 0 appeared.
-A sign for an empty place was necessary for positional notation.
-The error lies elsewhere: absence received the status of a number."
+description: "Zero is not one thing.
+How the fusion of absence, empty place, boundary, and number into one sign became a civilizational category error."
 linkTitle: "Fundamental Error of Zero"
 type: docs
 url: "/articles/error-of-zero/"